 Are There Any Self Cleaning Oven Dangers?

-Self-cleaning oven fumes, which have an unpleasant burning odour, are occasionally released into the air.
-If you live with someone who has respiratory problems or other health concerns, we don’t advocate exposing yourself to the fumes, even if it’s simply from food burning.
+Self-cleaning oven fumes, which have an unpleasant burning odor, are occasionally released into the air.
+If you live with someone who has respiratory problems or other health concerns, I don’t advocate exposing yourself to the fumes, even if it’s simply from food burning.
 Natural products clean ovens well, therefore self-cleaning oven cycles are not worth the risk.
 Many natural cleaning agents, such as baking soda, lemon, and vinegar, are safe to consume.

 Is It Safe To Use The Self Cleaning Oven?